-The members of our science and technology committee are Drs.
-Tessier-Lavigne and Cantley.
-Dr. Tessier-Lavigne is the chair of the science and technology committee.
+The only current member of our science and technology committee is Dr. Cantley, who is also the chair of the committee.
+Prior to his resignation from our board in August 2016, Dr. Mark Tessier-Lavigne was also a member and chair of the committee.
 The science and technology committee assists our board's oversight of our research and development activities.
-The science and technology committee met four times during fiscal year 2015, including telephonic meetings.
+The science and technology committee met four times during fiscal year 2016, including telephonic meetings.
 The committee's responsibilities include:

-- reviewing, evaluating, and advising our board and management regarding our long-term strategic goals and objectives and the quality and direction of our research and development programs; - monitoring and evaluating trends in research and development, and recommending to our board and management emerging technologies for building the company's technological strength; - recommending approaches to acquiring and maintaining technology positions (including but not limited to contracts, grants, collaborative efforts, alliances, and capital); - advising our board and management on the scientific aspects of business development transactions;
+- reviewing, evaluating, and advising our board and management regarding our long-term strategic goals and objectives and the quality and direction of our research and development programs; - monitoring and evaluating trends in research and development, and recommending to our board and management emerging technologies for building the company's technological strength;

-- regularly reviewing the company's research and development pipeline; - assisting our board with its oversight responsibility for enterprise risk management in areas affecting the company's research and development; and - · reviewing such other topics as delegated to the science and technology committee from time to time by our board.
+- recommending approaches to acquiring and maintaining technology positions (including but not limited to contracts, grants, collaborative efforts, alliances, and capital); - advising our board and management on the scientific aspects of business development transactions; - regularly reviewing the company's research and development pipeline; - assisting our board with its oversight responsibility for enterprise risk management in areas affecting the company's research and development; and - reviewing such other topics as delegated to the science and technology committee from time to time by our board.